Ion-exchange membrane: Structure and composition

 An ion-exchange membrane is generally made of organic or inorganic polymer with charged (ionic) side groups, such as ion-exchange resins.
 Anion-exchange membranes contain fixed cationic groups with predominantly mobile anions; because anions are the majority species, most of the conductivity is due to anion transport.
 The reverse holds for cation-exchange membranes.

 The so-called heterogeneous ion-exchange membranes have low cost and a thicker composition with higher resistance and a rough surface that can be subject to fouling.
 Homogeneous membranes are more expensive, but have a thinner composition with lower resistance and a smooth surface, less susceptible to fouling.
 Homogeneous membrane surfaces can be modified to alter the membrane permselectivity to protons, monovalent ions, and divalent ions.

 Selectivity

-The selectivity of an ion-exchange membrane is due to Donnan equilibrium and not due to physically blocking or electrostatically excluding specific charged species.
+The selectivity of an ion-exchange membrane is due to Gibbs-Donnan equilibrium and not due to physically blocking or electrostatically excluding specific charged species.

 The selectivity to the transport of ions of opposite charges is called its permselectivity.